Genres: Queer Protagonists, Sci Fi

 But it wasn’t a standalone, we got more story, and it is freaking awesome!

 Which is maybe a weird thing to say, because The Fallen is a much grimmer book than The Outside was.
-The Outside was about fighting a clear enemy, more or less (although it ended up being far more complicated than that, because Hoffman is brilliant and doesn’t talk down to her readers), whereas The Fallen is…the aftermath.
+The Outside was about fighting a clear enemy, more or less (although it ended up being far more complicated than that, because Hoffman is brilliant and doesn’t talk down to their readers), whereas The Fallen is…the aftermath.

 And the aftermath isn’t very pretty.